-2. Delineation and location of all

-∠. floodway and flood hazard areas as

-delineated in the current "Flood

-Insurance Rate Map" issued by

-FEMA or NJ DEP Stream Study

-Maps, on and within two hundred

-(200) feet of the subject property.

-Also indicate all flood elevations,

-including 25-year.

-3. Location, size and direction of flow
+3. Location, size and direction of flow of

-5. of all existing natural watercourses,
+all existing natural watercourses,

 streams, shorelines, lakes, ponds,

-swales, wetlands and water
+swales, wetlands and water boundaries

-boundaries on site; also NJ DEP
+on site; also NJDEP Stream

-Stream Encroachment & Wetlands
+Encroachment & Wetlands delineation

-delineation and buffers.
+and buffers.

 D. Drainage & Stormwater Mgt.

-6

-1. Pre and post development drainage

-2 area maps.

-2. Drainage calculations as required in this Ordinance.

-2

-3. When ditches, streams, brooks or

-other watercourses are to be altered,

-improved or relocated the method

-of stabilizing slopes, measures to

-control erosion and siltation and

-typical ditch sections and profiles

-shall be shown on the plan or

-4 accompany it.

-4. If applicable, provide the total

-acreage in the drainage basin to the

-nearest downstream drainage

-structure and the acreage of the site

-development which drains to the

-~ structure.

-5. Plans and computations for any

-storm drainage systems including

-the following: All existing and

-proposed storm sewer lines showing

-the size and profile of the lines, direction of flow and the location of

-each inlet, manhole and other

-,

-drainage structures.
-Construction details should include: size,

-material, class, slope, grate and

-6 invert elevations where required.

-6. Provide location and extent of any

-existing and / or proposed seepage

-pits, ground water recharge basins or other water conservation devices.

--

-7. Location and details for the Low

-Impact Development Best

-Management Practices (LID BMPs)

-0 used in the development.

-8. Locations where vegetation serves

-as filters for runoff.
+Submitted Waiver Requested Comments(i.e. Waiver Justification) 1.
+Drainage calculations as required in this Ordinance.
+2. Pre and post development drainage area maps.
+3. When ditches, streams, brooks or other watercourses are to be altered, improved or relocated the method of stabilizing slopes, measures to control erosion and siltation and typical ditch sections and profiles shall be shown on the plan or accompany it.
+4. If applicable, provide the total acreage in the drainage basin to the nearest downstream drainage structure and the acreage of the site development which drains to the structure.
+5. Plans and computations for any storm drainage systems including the following: All existing and proposed storm sewer lines showing the size and profile of the lines, direction of flow and the location of each inlet, manhole and other drainage structures.
+Construction details should include: size, material, class, slope, grate and invert elevations.
+6. Provide location and extent of any existing and / or proposed seepage pits, ground water recharge basins or other water conservation devices.
+7. Location and details for the Low Impact Development Best Management Practices (LID BMPs) used in the development.
+8. Locations where vegetation serves as filters for runoff.